All Episodes

 And so we're all supposed to get scared and turn the fix of the problem over to him.

-That's what this, I mean, this is this to me is unforgivable what they're trying to do to you, your family, and your psyche.
+That's what this, I mean, this is, this to me is unforgivable what they're trying to do to you, your family, and your psyche.

-Now, in concluding our opening segment, my friends, do you know what the latest problem in the White House is, other than the occupants?
+Now, in concluding our opening segment, my friends, do you know what the latest problem in the White House is other than the occupants?

 Rats.

-They say look at that.
+Look at that.

-The White House is being overrun with rats.
+The White House being overrun with rats.

 They've said 165 traps baited with environmentally correct poison.

-They run that by the people in Iowa City, Iowa.
+They've run that by the people in Iowa City, Iowa.

 Hey, why don't you tell those kids, you know what you people in Iowa City ought to do?